madkins23/go-slog/bench/README.md

 In short:
 * The `BenchmarkXxx` function is executed by the [Go test harness](https://pkg.go.dev/testing).
-* The test function configures a `SlogTestSuite` using an `infra.Creator` factory object.
+* The test function configures a `SlogBenchmarkSuite` using an `infra.Creator` factory object.
 * The test function executes the test suite via its `Run` method.

 More examples are available in this package.

 In addition, there is a [`main_test.go`](https://github.com/madkins23/go-slog/blob/main/bench/main_test.go) file which exists to provide a global resource to the other tests ([described below](#testmain)).